plexus/arnebrasseur.net/source/2015-10-19-Exploring-Ruby-Macros.md

 When asked Matz has always made his position clear: there is no place in Ruby for macros.
 I think he's right, the Ruby language has very little to gain by adding them.
 It would only clutter up a language with an already massive syntax, and encourage people to make a huge cryptic mess.

-But that doesn't mean we can't try it out anyway :D, so during the Euruko conference I coded up a proof of concept of the (https://github.com/plexus/macros)["macros" gem.]
+But that doesn't mean we can't try it out anyway :D, so during the Euruko conference I coded up a proof of concept of the ["macros" gem.](https://github.com/plexus/macros)

 Macros are syntax tree transformations that are applied before code is evaluated.
 Ruby doesn't expose its parse tree directly, but we can parse the code ourselves with the [Parser](https://github.com/whitequark/parser) gem, apply macros, then turn the result into Ruby code again with [Unparser](https://github.com/mbj/unparser), which is exactly what the [Macros](https://github.com/plexus/macros) gem does.